isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 ## A mysterious mystery

 Humans descend on the problem and look.
 What are the machines in the pool, currently?
-Well, if have the privileges, you can check with our roster tool:
+Well, if you have the privileges, you can check with our roster tool:

 ```console
 $ sudo roster-tool list /persistent/pools/example-misc/az-west1-a